Alekt01/siylyq/README.md

   3. Insert Your **OPENAI_API_KEY** inside ```chat.tsx``` file
   4. IOS: Scan QR Code:
       - On Android: Download the Expo Go app and scan QR Code.

-### Architecture
-  Main Page: Search AI-generated gifts by keywords and tags.
-  Chat Page: Create personalized gifts for your loved ones on special occasions and events, tailored to their unique hobbies and interests.